xiexing0916/Dual-diff-A/README.md

 # DVG-Diffusion
-An Official Implementation of  DVG-Difusion
+An Official Implementation of  DVG-Difusion.